mxd1288/sctld_jamboree/tagseq/README.md

 When analyzing 3' RNA-seq there is some slight variations compared to standard RNA-seq.
 Saying this, they are very small and it is mainly linked to program parameters.

 Luckily, Lexogen provides a resource with the "optimal" settings for trimming and STAR alignment.
-When doing this analyses it is important to not **reinvent the wheel** so I have adapted my original RNA-seq workflow to incorporate their suggestions.
+When doing this analyses it is important to not **reinvent the wheel** so I have adapted my original RNA-seq workflow to incorporate their suggestions ans save myself time and numerous headaches.

 https://www.lexogen.com/quantseq-data-analysis/